Crypto Accounting ERP Selection Guide: Picking the Subledger + ERP Stack (2026)

 Crypto Accounting ERP Selection Guide: Picking the Subledger + ERP Stack

-• No ERP handles crypto natively → the decision is a pair: ERP (system of record) + subledger (maps on-chain → posts journals).
+• No ERP handles crypto natively, so the decision is a pair: ERP (system of record) plus subledger (maps on-chain activity and posts journals).

-• A bigger ERP ≠ better crypto accounting — heavier ERPs are justified by scale/multi-entity/controls, not crypto (the subledger + classification do the crypto work).
+• A bigger ERP does not mean better crypto accounting — heavier ERPs are justified by scale, multi-entity complexity, and controls, not by crypto itself.
+The subledger and the classification judgement do the crypto work.

-• Framework fit of the subledger is primary (IAS 38 / ASU 2023-08 / French ANC) — an ERP can't fix framework-inappropriate journals.
+• The subledger's framework fit is primary (IAS 38 cost/revaluation, US GAAP ASU 2023-08 fair value, or French ANC); an ERP cannot fix framework-inappropriate journals.

-• Changing the stack later = migration + continuity reconciliation — choose well, revisit with eyes open.
+• Changing the stack later means data migration plus a continuity reconciliation, so choose well and revisit with eyes open.

-• The "best" stack fits the firm's bundle, not a universal winner; accounting stays auditor-confirmed.
-Not accounting/procurement advice.
+• The best stack fits the firm's specific bundle of needs, not a universal winner — and the accounting stays auditor-confirmed.
+This is not accounting or procurement advice.

 It is always a pair

-No mainstream ERP handles crypto natively — every option needs a subledger between the wallets and the GL (the universal pattern).
-The real decision: which ERP is the system of record, and which subledger maps on-chain activity to its chart of accounts and posts journals.
-Choosing the ERP without the subledger leaves the crypto problem unsolved; the accounting judgement stays the firm's regardless.
+No mainstream ERP handles crypto natively, so every option needs a subledger between the wallets and the GL (the universal pattern).
+The real decision is twofold: which ERP is the system of record, and which subledger maps on-chain activity to its chart of accounts and posts the journals.
+Choosing the ERP without the subledger leaves the crypto problem unsolved, and the accounting judgement stays the firm's either way.

 The selection axes